-Even in today's era of digital marketing, phone calls are an effective, time-tested platform on which to sell a product or service.
+Even in today's era of digital marketing, cold calls are an effective, time-tested platform on which to sell or generate interest for a product or service.
 But if you want to gain any momentum with your telemarketing, you should follow the formula outlined below.

 Make Multiple Attempts

-According to Sirius Decisions, the average salesperson makes just two attempts to reach a prospect, after which the salesperson moves on to the next prospect.
-This is a critical mistake, however, as prospects may not answer during the first, second or even third call.
-So, don't lose hope if the prospect doesn't answer, but instead schedule a time for a follow-up call.
+According to Sirius Decisions, the average salesperson makes just two attempts to reach a prospect or sales lead, after which the salesperson moves on to the next sales lead.
+This is a critical mistake, however, as sales leads may not answer during the first, second or even third call.
+So, don't lose hope if the sales lead doesn't answer, but instead set your alarm to make a follow-up call.

 When calling a sales lead, find out what's holding him or her back from buying your product or service.
 Maybe it's the price, or perhaps they are contemplating another competitor.
 Regardless, you need to find out what's holding the prospect back, and using this information can address the prospect's concerns while subsequently increasing your chances of eventually closing the deal.

 How can you find out the information from the sales lead on the phone?
 Start by having a conversation.
 Ask the sales lead what's going on in their business that prompted them to contact you in the first place.
 What are they trying to accomplish and what is the timeline?
 Then you can ask who else are you considering for the project.
 Now you have enough information to formulate a plan of action.

 Create a Sense of Urgency